ajxb/packer-linuxmint/README.md

 although only a single variation remains at this time.
 You tell`packer`to use a specific JSON file via the `-var-file=` command line option.
 This will add to, and override, the default options in the core`mint.json`packer template - if  no 'var' file is specified, the build will fail.

+### Developers

+The resultant base image is created with developers in mind.
+As a consequence, this build has a `developer.sh` script that installs various programming languages and tools.
+* Git 2.7
+* Docker 1.10
+* Oracle Java 8
+* Scala 2.11
+* Python 2.7
+* PHP 5.5
+* Ruby 2.3
+* Node.js 5.9
+* Go 1.6
+* Swift 2.2
+* Maven 3.3.9
+* Gradle 2.12
+* sbt 0.13.11

 ### Build Environment

 If you are working/experimenting a lot with packer, it can be worth setting a global packer cache location to reduce the duplication of downloads.